Weightlessness no cure for "morning clumsies," astronaut says

 "What we're doing on the space station is fundamentally fascinating ...
 It encapsulates where we are in history, with people permanently living off Earth.
 With these new technologies and communications, we can directly give people the human side of that," said Hadfield, who now has more than 163,000 followers.

-In between Twitter posts about false fire alarms and fixing the station's toilet, Hadfield has been sharing photographs taken from his unique vantage point 250 miles above Earth.
+In between Twitter posts about false fire alarms and fixing the station's toilet, Hadfield has been sharing photographs taken from his unique vantage point 250 miles (500 km) above Earth.

 His favorite subject so far has been so-called noctilucent, or "night shining" clouds that form at the outermost edge of Earth's atmosphere.